SUNSET OF FURMANKIND

 “Still trying to get him interested?”
 Dante mused aloud.

-Kristen nodded.
+Kristen shrugged.
 “I’m still hopeful.”

 “I think he made up that story that’s been circulated about his beliefs being the reason he’s not sleeping with you,” the tiger snorted.
 “That may work for everyone else, but I still think he’s got Fur-issues.”